cdl-geneseo/geneseo-dictionary/B/Broomball.md

 # Broomball

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Broomball

 Created by  Zachary Arthur, last modified on Nov 24, 2008

 Noun: a game similar to hockey in environment and play but without ice skates and padding and using a different type of stick; &quot;Woohoo it's broomball season!&quot;